Elizabeth George (author)

 Susan Elizabeth George (born 1944) is an American author and Christian speaker based in Seattle, Washington.
-She has authored over 80 books and gift books aimed mainly towards adult women and also young adults, teens, tweens, and children.
-She also co-authored 4 marriage books and 3 children's books with Jim George, her author husband.
+She has written over 80 books and gift books aimed mainly at adult women, young adults, teens, tweens and children.
+She also co-authored 4 marriage books and 3 children's books with Jim George, her husband.

 Early life

 George was born in Granite, Oklahoma 11 November 1944 to Richard Henry White and Ruth Harrison White.
 She graduated from College High School in Bartlesville, Oklahoma in 1962.
 She earned a Bachelor of Science in Education from The University of Oklahoma in 1966.
 Her first year out of college, George was a junior high and high school English and business teacher.
 She was also a Logos Bible Institute instructor and a Bible study lecturer and curriculum development team member at Grace Community Church in Sun Valley, California.

 Writing

 George began writing in the early 1990s.
-She authored her first book, Loving God with All Your Mind in 1994.
-Her 1997 release, A Woman After God's Own Heart, gave her exposure and credibility, which propelled her writing career and bestseller status.
-George has authored over 80 books since the mid-90s.
-To date, she has sold over 9 million books worldwide, translated into 19 languages.
+She published her first book, Loving God with All Your Mind, in 1994.